How to: assess an activity remotely

 – Screenshots e.g. a running route on Strava

 We know social distancing makes it more difficult to use physical Assessors’ cards – so, to help, we’ve made it easier to upload Assessors’ Reports online.

-Once the young person has completed their section, please upload your Report to our newly updated page.
+Once the young person has completed their section, please upload your Assessor’s Report here.